GenomicsDB/GenomicsDB-Python/README.md

 # GenomicsDB-Python
-Experimental Python Bindings using cython to the native [GenomicsDB](https://github.com/GenomicsDB/GenomicsDB) library
+Experimental Python Bindings using cython to the native [GenomicsDB](https://github.com/GenomicsDB/GenomicsDB) library.
+Only queries are supported for now.
+For ingestion, use the command line tool - `vcf2genomicsdb` or `gatk GenomicsDBImport`.

 To build:
 ```